Flutes at the Barns Flute Day February 2019

 free access by stairs or lift), as well as providing us with a wonderful acoustic, lots of light and the attractive backdrop of the former church from which Trestle was so sensitively converted.
 Trestle is a few minutes by taxi from St Albans City Station, and approximately ten minutes from St Albans town centre, a popular tourist destination for visitors to the Cathedral and Abbey of St Albans, the historic clock tower, the famous chartered market and Verulamium Park, with its’ lake, Roman remains and museum.

 Lunch and Refreshments

-Whilst on Flutes at the Barns allow yourself to be taken care of, with lunch provided by local independent specialists, Canteen George Street.
+Whilst on Flutes at the Barns allow yourself to be taken care of, with lunch provided.
 To sustain your energy levels throughout the music-

 filled day, refreshments will be provided on-site; hot and cold drinks and snacks will be available throughout the day, and your choice of lunch can be enjoyed alongside fellow course-goers in the middle of the day.
 Special diets are accommodated.